Blood: CBC test

 Microscopist examines the smear in a systematic pattern, scanning from side to side within the feathered edge (single layer of cells at the end of the smear) and counting cells consecutively.
 Microscopist counts at least 100 white blood cells using 100x or 40x objective lens magnification.

-Put the sample, turn on the light, use 100x objective lens magnification, and set the lens focus.
+Put the sample, turn on the light, use 100x immersion objective magnification, and set the lens focus.
 Move the field of view to the monolayer of cells.